-Umbrella provides access to Cisco Managed S3 buckets using Amazon's IAM system.
+Umbrella provides access to Cisco Managed S3 buckets using Amazon's Identity and Access Management (IAM) system.
 When the S3 bucket is provisioned, Umbrella provides the KEY and SECRET directly to you through the Umbrella Log Management UI.
 We do not store your keys during the generation process.
 If you lose your keys, you can not recover the keys.
 Instead, you must rotate the keys using the Umbrella Log Management UI.

 The Cisco IAM user is able to write files to the S3 bucket, and the customer IAM user is able to read from the bucket.
 Customers are able to rotate their keys at any time.

 Customer logs are also encrypted in transit between Cisco’s Log Management infrastructure and S3.

 - S3 Bucket Data Path

 - Download Files From the S3 Bucket Locally

 - Full admin access to Cisco Umbrella.
 See Manage User Roles.

 - Navigate to Admin > Log Management and select Use a Cisco-managed Amazon S3 bucket.